-The theory of Physics in 5 Dimensions identifies a dynamic property of all matter, an additional dimension, to be included alongside the four dimensions of space and time of classical physics.
-The book Physics in 5 Dimensions gives an exact insight into this more unified theory of physics.
+The book Physics in 5 Dimensions (Pi5D) gives an exact insight into this more unified theory of physics.

 The current view of classical physics is summarised for each of the many fields of physics covered in the book and the new perspectives of Physics in 5 Dimensions, the hypotheses developed and their results, are shown to comply with the fundamentals of physics and can be seen to follow as reasonable and logical extensions of the classical view.